 - 1. I will not harm other people or their work. - 2.
 I will not use any electronic communication to harass, intimidate, or bully anyone. - 3.
 I will not damage, change, or tamper with hardware, software, settings, or the network equipment from SLHS or on SLHS property or under SLHS jurisdiction in the cloud. - 4.
 I will not interfere with the operation of the network or network traffic. - 5.
-I will respect copyright laws by properly citing sources and not stealing intellectual property. - 6.
+I will respect the copyright laws by properly citing sources and not stealing intellectual property. - 6.
 I will not seek, send, view, or display offensive messages or media. - 7.
 I will not share passwords with another person. - 8.
 I will not waste limited resources such as bandwidth or printing capacity. - 9.
 I will not trespass on another student's or teacher's cloud computing accounts, files, or work. - 10.
 I will not attempt to access the Internet via any connection that bypasses the SLHS content filters. - 11.
-I will not give out personal information in online web tools (blogs, videos, wikis, etc.) that could help someone locate or contact me in person. - 12.
+I will not give out personal information in online web tools (blogs, videos, wikis, etc.) that could help someone locate or contact me in person note - 12.
 I will treat online web tools as classroom space remembering that "...whatever you do, do it all to the glory of God."
 (I Cor.
 10:31) - 13.
 I understand my image or likeness may be used for digital communication and publication in conjunction with being a student at SLHS. - 14.
 I will notify an adult immediately if by accident I encounter materials which violate these rules. - 15.
-I am prepared to be held accountable for my action, for the loss of privileges, the loss of an educational experience, or appropriate consequences if these rules are violated. - 16.
-I understand I have no right or expectation of privacy in my electronic communications. - 17.
-I am aware all content created under SLHS supervision is owned by SLHS and me. - 18.
-These expectations of responsible use apply to any and all times I am under SLHS's supervision. - 19.
-These expectations of responsible use do apply at any time in my life of Sanctification.
+I am prepared to be held accountable for my actions, for the loss of privileges, the loss of an educational experience, or appropriate consequences if these rules are violated. - 16.
+I understand I have no right or expectation of privacy in my electronic communications and that internet activity on the school-managed Chromebook is filtered and monitored at all times, both in school and out of school. - 17.
+I understand and agree that if online video conferencing for a class or classes becomes necessary, I will follow the SLHS online etiquette guidelines.
+This includes, but is not limited to, sitting in a